gvnadir/SailPoint-IdentityIQ/2 - IdentityIQ Essentials/IdentityIQ Essentials.md

 ## IdentityIQ Console

 - Command-line interface
-- Authentication required (only users with the System Administrator capability ca access the console)
+- Authentication required (only users with the System Administrator capability can access the console)
 - Connects directly to database
 	- Can be used to troubleshoot connectivity problems
 - Some commands are only available via console